SM-1998/GellanGumTemparatureControl_WO_emulsification/README.md

 2. In the bottom-right corner of the Serial Monitor, set the baud rate to **115200**.
 3. Press the `RESET` (or `EN`) button on your ESP board.

-You should see startup messages, followed by the IP address:
+You should see startup messages, followed by the IP address: ESP IP Address: http://192.168.1.XX